Amitk3293/Bash-Scripts/README.md

 #!/bin/bash

-#Check-godaddy - Checks godaddy domains expiration time - bin written in Golang - sends API Calls - used with bash script to cron and send output via email
+# A golang base binary checks godaddy domains expiration time -  using API Calls - used with bash script to cron and send output via email